-Jenna van Draanen is pursuing a PhD at the University of California Los Angeles, and is a Research Coordinator at the Evaluation Centre for Complex Health Interventions at St. Michael’s Hospital in Toronto.
-Most of her research and evaluation interest and experience are in the fields of mental health, addiction, and homelessness.
-Jenna became interested in the concept of basic income during her master’s degree and continues to advocate in both a personal and professional role for the alleviation of poverty and income security for all.
+Jenna van Draanen, PhD (Co-Chair): Jenna is an Assistant Professor in the School of Nursing and the School of Public Health at the University of Washington, and her research focuses on the role of socioeconomic marginalization in mental health and substance use disorders.
+Jenna became interested in the concept of basic income while doing research in 2010 and continues to advocate in both a personal and professional role for the alleviation of poverty and income security for all.
 Jenna has worked extensively on research projects with people who have lived experience of poverty, and is personally dedicated to creating a truly inclusive society.

-Dr. John Rook is founding director of the Canadian Poverty Institute at Ambrose University in Calgary and currently Director of Programs & Strategic Initiatives at The Mustard Seed.
-He is past President and CEO of the Calgary Homeless Foundation, was previously CEO of Potential Place, Co-Executive Director of The Alex Community Health Centre, and CEO of The Salvation Army Community Services.
+John Rook, PhD: John is founding director of the Canadian Poverty Institute at Ambrose University in Calgary and currently is President of John Rook Consulting.
+He is past President and CEO of the Calgary Homeless Foundation, was previously CEO of Potential Place, Co-Executive Director of The Alex Community Health Centre, CEO of The Salvation Army Community Services and Director of Programs & Strategic Initiatives at The Mustard Seed.
 John was an Associate Professor at McMaster, holds an adjunct faculty position at the University of Calgary, and lectures primarily in areas of poverty, mental illness and homelessness.
 He brought this experience and knowledge to his role as Chair of the National Council of Welfare (2007-2012) and the Alberta Interagency Council on Homelessness (2013-2014).